redplant3d/best_typescript_nodejs_docker_container/README.md

 * Pure JavaScript in production mode

 ## The idea
-A docker-compose to define our different services.
+A docker-compose file to define our services.
 In this case i choose a example nest.js api scenario.
 It is intended to use multiple nodejs containers.